-Expand a Java custom virtual user (VU) in the Workspace tree to display the configuration options.
-This will open the configuration options view:
+Expand a Java custom virtual user (VU) in the Workspace tree and click Java Configuration to open the configuration options view:

 Command Line Options

 Java custom VU profiles have the additional option of setting command line parameters.

 - Compile (javac) command line options: Any parameters entered in this box will be passed to the java compiler (

 javac.exe) when you Build the Workspace.

 - Runtime (java) command line options: Any parameters entered in this box will be passed to each Java Virtual Machine instance (

 For help generating Runtime Java command line options, use the gear icon in the bottom right corner of the Command Line Options area:

 This will bring up the Java Runtime Command Line Options dialog: